L422Y/nuxt-analytics-data/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

-This module allows running of reports via the Google Analytics Data API, and includes pre-defined reports composables for trending and popular posts.
+This SSR-enabled Nuxt module allows running of reports via the Google Analytics Data API, and includes pre-defined reports and composables for trending and popular posts, as well as an AnalyticeWidget component for trending and popular posts.

+API responses are cached on the server side and expire

 ## Features

-- Filtering of paths from report data
+- Filtering of paths (exact strings or RegEx) from report data, filtering parameters are supplied to the API
+- String removal (exact string or RegEx)
-- Trending and Popular reports and composables
+- Trending and Popular reports, composables and a `AnalyticeWidget` component.

-## TODO:
+### TODO:
 - Ability to define your own reports: *this is partially implemented, need to figure out the best way to pass functions to the module from the configuration.*

 ## Quick Setup